Articles / Requirements

 Before July 2016, yellow fever certificates were only valid for ten years.
 However, it does not matter if your certificate was issued before this time, everyone can now use yellow fever vaccination certificates without limit.

-Some of the countries that may require you to show a yellow fever certificate include Australia, India, Egypt, China, the Bahamas, Mexico and the Philippines.
+Some of the countries that may require you to show a yellow fever certificate include Australia, India, Egypt, China, the Bahamas and the Philippines.

 Polio vaccination certificate

 As with the yellow fever certificate, there are several reasons why a country may require you to show a polio vaccination certificate before entering.

 Some of the destinations that may require you to show a polio vaccination certificate include India, Maldives, Sri Lanka, Pakistan, Egypt, Lithuania and Saudi Arabia if you are entering from a risk country.

 It is particularly important that you check if you need a polio vaccination certificate if you plan to attend the Hajj and Umrah pilgrims, as checks and restrictions are tightened during these events.